AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ```

 ## Step 3: Add ServiceManager
-The following code create a ServiceManager class that is used to retrieve an instance of a given object.
+The following code creates a ServiceManager class that is used to retrieve an instance of a given object.
 It's recomended to create that class in the shared project used by all avalonia target platform.

 ```csharp
 public static class ServiceManager {